mateuszstompor/rhce-environment/README.md

 ### User management
 Each managed host can be accessed directly through Vagrant/VirtualBox using `root` account. **Root password is `vagrant`**.
 On top of that managed hosts are accessible from the controller node with use of ssh

 ### Network
 All machines have two network adapters configured.
-One is used for NAT access and the second one allows hosts to talk to each other
+One is used for NAT access and the second one allows hosts to talk to each other.
+There is a third adapter not used nor configured.
+It is left in such a state intentionally to allow the users to perform more sophisticated exercises.

 #### Aliases
 There are symbolic names associated with each host, here is how the definitions look like